GLOBAL MARKETS-Fed keeps lid on dollar, yields; Greece hurts stocks

 over safe-haven Germany.
 The 10-year Spanish/German spread

-Spot gold also got a boost from the weaker dollar and lower
+Spot gold got a boost from the weaker dollar and lower U.S.

 (Additional reporting by Shinichi Saoshiro and Lisa Twaronite